By Nina Berman on April 27th, 2020

 Best CRMs for Artists and Creatives

-At Fractured Atlas, we want artists to have the right tools to help you best support your creative practice - whether that’s by providing a fundraising platform and a way to apply to more grants, or by sharing recommendations for collaboration tools.
+At Fractured Atlas, we want artists to have the right tools to help you best support your creative practice - whether that’s by providing a fundraising platform and a way to apply to more grants, or by sharing the ultimate guide to fundraising for artists.
 We want you to have the tools you need so that you can focus on realizing your unique creative vision.

 CRMs help artists and creatives keep track of and connect to the people who are invested in your work--your donors and audience members.
 But it can be challenging to know which one is best for you.